simulot/immich-go/readme.md

 `-stack-burst <bool>`Control the stacking bursts (default TRUE).<br>
 `-select-types .ext,.ext,.ext...` List of accepted extensions. <br>
 `-exclude-types .ext,.ext,.ext...` List of excluded extensions. <br>
+`-when-no-date FILE|NOW` When the date of take can't be determined, use the FILE's date or the current time NOW. (default: FILE)<br>

 ### Date selection:
 Fine-tune import based on specific dates:<br>